-What’s unquestionably not fine is the lack of breathing space given to a movie this tonally diverse.
-Venom‘s pacing makes it look like someone wearing a “Yeah, baby!”
-Austin Powers speaking-tee, trying still to make “fetch” happen. (#StopTryingToMakeFetchHappenItsNotGoingToHappen).
-At barely two hours in length, it could have used 20 minutes of space to let its characters and the narrative progression breathe a little.
-Also, any filmmaker who grossly underutilizes Jenny Slate in a movie has sinned.
-She’s a fantastic actor and comic, and—yeah, nope.
-The biggest detriment to the film, however, is its safe PG-13 landscape.
-Venom’s USP is its fearful personality, and the fact that the gore mostly happens off-screen or inconsequentially comes off slightly half-baked, and way too safe.
-While it’s easy to spot through its feather-light narrative that it wasn’t exactly meant to be a hard-R, the fact that the makers truly attempted to be the darkest they could within the confines of the rating would surely make viewers sad thinking about what could have been.
+However, the most significant detriment to the film is its safe PG-13 landscape.
+The USP of “Venom” is its fearful personality, but the gore mostly happens off-screen or inconsequentially comes off slightly half-baked and way too safe.
+While it’s easy to spot through its feather-light narrative that it wasn’t exactly meant to be a hard-R, the fact that the makers attempted to be the darkest they could within the confines of the rating would definitely make viewers sad thinking about what could have been.

 None of its detriments make it an unwatchable film.
 It’s a wild, breathless roller-coaster through so many different styles—there’s your fun buddy-cop relationship Brock and Venom engage in, with hints of an oddly amorous turn out of nowhere.
 There’s a drama about righteousness and how overrated it is in the face of self-preservation.
 And then there’s this mildly Shakespearean trajectory of Ahmed’s Drake, whose arc smokes out Musk’s toxic managerial skills.